3 Over Planning

 The epitome of not planning!
 This is not to say you should sit around and not do anything at all, but rather go wherever the breeze takes you… or just relax and take it all in.

 We often try to cram in as much sight-seeing and exploring as possible with the thought that ‘I may not ever get to come back.’
 But think about how tiring that could potentially be.
-We need to be aware of our mind and our body, and give both time to rest, reset, and heal when we travel, otherwise, we will not be able to enjoy your trip to its fullest potential.
-I always recommend planning one day of having nothing planned.
-And if you end up doing something anyways, then more power to you!
+We need to be aware of our mind and our body, and give both time to rest, reset, and heal when we travel, otherwise, we will not be able to enjoy the trip to its fullest potential.
+I always recommend planning one day of having nothing planned, and just doing whatever comes naturally.

 When should you rest?
 If you’re traveling a long distance, you can count on jet lag, or, needing to adjust to a new time zone and sleep schedule.
 In this case I would suggest having a free day upon arrival, or possibly the day after.
 This will give you that time you need to reset and adapt, allowing you to be your best self moving forward.

 If, on the other hand, you’re super excited about your adventure and prefer to jump right in, plan for something towards the middle of your trip so that you don’t wear yourself out.

 Or, if you just want to power through and worry about sleeping later, maybe save your last day as a day to just kick back, recall your adventures, and enjoy the scenery before having to return home.
 It all really depends on the type of traveler you are.

 4. Don’t plan for disaster.